 - Serve pancakes topped with toasted pecans and maple syrup.

 Sweet Potato Paleo PancakesMakes 12 pancakes: Recipe courtesy Heather Ramsdell These pancakes are surprising because there are so few ingredients and they are so sweet and satisfying.
 They contain no grains:

 4 large eggs

 Coconut flakes, pumpkin seeds, diced mango for topping

 - In the bowl of a food processor or mini chopper, combine the sweet potato puree, eggs, and pumpkin pie spice.
 Stir in the walnuts.
-Thin with water until pourable consistency.
+Thin with water if needed until pourable consistency.

 - Heat a skillet over medium heat.
 Scoop or pour pancake batter and spread into 4-inch disks onto the skillet and cook until the edges set and dull, the bottoms turn golden brown and they can be turned without breaking, about 4 minutes.
 The pancakes are relatively fragile before they are cooked.
 Flip with a thin spatula, and continue cooking until golden and cooked through, another 3 minutes.